 Your Child's Recovery from Surgery

-This information is designed to help family members learn about pediatric recovery from surgery at Comer Children’s Hospital at the University of Chicago.
+This information is designed to help family members learn about pediatric recovery from surgery at the University of Chicago Medicine Comer Children's Hospital.
 You will find information about how children and teenagers commonly react or behave following surgery and anesthesia.
 This information is general and is not specific to every child who has surgery.

 Recovery Room Environment